Harrogate: Governance

 On 1 April 2016 a new civil parish was formed in the south of the unparished area for Pannal and the neighbouring village of Burn Bridge, known as Pannal and Burn Bridge.

 The MP for the Harrogate and Knaresborough constituency is Tom Gordon, a Liberal Democrat.
 He was elected in 2024, ousting the Conservative who had won the seat at the previous general election.
 It had a Conservative majority since the 2010 election.
 On 1 April 2023 Harrogate district was abolished and became part of North Yorkshire unitary authority area, a charter trustees was formed.

-The remaining unparished area of Harrogate was subsequently reparished, on 1 April 2025 with a town council, which was elected on 1 May 2025 with a Liberal Democrat majority and met for the first time on 15 May.
+The remaining unparished area of Harrogate was subsequently reparished, on 1 April 2025 with a town council with the charter trustees moved to the town council, which was elected on 1 May 2025 with a Liberal Democrat majority and met for the first time on 15 May.
+In June 2025 the town council resolved to apply for the transfer of the armorial bearings of the Municipal Borough of Harrogate granted in 1884 and which been out of use since 1974.
+In November 2025 the town council was granted a royal licence to use the 1884 arms.

 Twin towns

-The Borough of Harrogate is twinned with:
+The Borough of Harrogate was twinned with: